-It’s no surprise that there are many technologies available for particle analysis.
-Particle sizing and characterization are critical components of many processes across a wide range of applications.
+There are many technologies available for particle analysis given the importance of particle sizing and characterization across a wide range of applications.

-- pharmaceutical companies to safeguard efficacy, safety, and immunogenicity of injectable drugs;
+- pharmaceutical companies ensure efficacy, safety, and immunogenicity of injectable drugs;

-- food and beverage companies to ensure quality ingredients;
+- food and beverage companies ensure quality ingredients;

-- water utilities for monitoring drinking water supplies to detect odor causing algae;
+- water utilities monitor drinking water supplies to detect odor causing algae;

-- ocean researchers to study and document microscopic life in the earth's oceans
+- ocean researchers study and document microscopic life in the earth's oceans

 Here are the top 5 questions to consider when purchasing a particle analyzer.